DOM Manipulation - Activity

 Instructions:

-• Then open the file in your web browser and notice how you are prompted for various pieces of information that correspond to the incomplete HTML being rendered to the page.
+in your code editor and take a moment to study the code. - Then open the file in your web browser and notice how you are prompted for various pieces of information that correspond to the incomplete HTML being rendered to the page.

-• The #name, #color, and #season elements should be updated with the innerText property.
+elements should be updated with theinnerText

 Challenge:

-The #interests element should be updated with the innerHTML property.
-For this element, use the array of interests collected and a for-loop to insert one li tag for each interest inside of the #interest element.
+property.
+For this element, use the array of interests collected and a for-loop

 Hints:

-• Have your console open ready to check for errors.
+- Have your console open ready to check for errors.

-• If you are unsure about the value of a variable, print it to the console!
+- If you are unsure about the value of a variable, print it to the console!

-• Be careful about how you name your variables!
+- Be careful about how you name your variables!
 It's common for code not to work due to a typo, casing matters!

-• Refer to the previous example if you get stuck!
+- Refer to the previous example if you get stuck!

 Solution